Rajko Tavčar

-Rajko Tavčar (born 21 July 1974) is a Slovenian footballer who played as a midfielder or left back.
+Rajko Tavčar (born 21 July 1974) is a Slovenian former professional footballer who played as a midfielder or left back.

 International career

 Tavčar made his debut for Slovenia in an August 2000 friendly match away against the Czech Republic, coming on as a 46th-minute substitute for Đoni Novak, and earned a total of 7 caps, scoring no goals.
 He was a participant at the 2002 FIFA World Cup. and played his final international game there against Paraguay.